Faculty Curriculum Responsibilities

 7. Faculty roles and involvement in accreditation processes, including self-study and annual reports

-8. Polices for faculty professional development activities
+8. Policies for faculty professional development activities

 9. Processes for program review